AleksaM07/Zombie_Simulation/README.md

 a simple imaginary animation of the same is presented.
 A hypothetical zombie apocalypse is explored through the lens of disease spreading models used in practice for diseases such as HIV, malaria, HPV as well as various other tropical diseases.

+### Reader can look at the Play-through of the mini-game when they click on the link:
 <p align="center">
   <a href="https://vimeo.com/818051319" target="_blank">
     <img src="https://i.ibb.co/ZVLvMSM/bg-beg1.png" alt="A Play-through of the mini-game">